 - 4.1.
 The following standards may be used to determine eligibility of targeted low-income children for child health assistance under the plan.
 Please note whether any of the following standards are used and check all that apply.
 If applicable, describe the criteria that will be used to apply the standard.
-(Section 2102)(b)(1)(A)) (42CFR 457.305(a) and 457.320(a)) - 4.1.1. ~ Geographic area served by the Plan: The plan will be statewide. - 4.1.2.
+(Section 2102)(b)(1)(A)) (42CFR 457.305(a) and 457.320(a)) - 4.1.1. ~ Geographic area served by the Plan: The plan will be statewide.
+As described in Appendix 1, pp. 1-3. - 4.1.2.
 Age: Under 19 years of age.
-Effective January 1, 2003, unborn children are included whose mothers are not eligible for Medicaid beginning with the confirmation of the mother's pregnancy. - Income: The child's family income is above 133% and at or below 300% of the federal poverty level net income.
+Effective January 1, 2003, unborn children are included whose mothers are not eligible for Medicaid beginning with the confirmation of the mother's pregnancy.
+As described in Appendix 1, pp. 1-3. - 4.1.3.
+X Income: The child's family income is above 133% and at or below 300% of the federal poverty level net income.
 Effective January 1, 2003, the family income for unborn children is between 0% and at or below 200% of the federal poverty level.
 Family income considers all persons living in the household, including those that are not applying for benefits.
 Certain income that is exempt under Title XIX is exempt under Title XXI.
-Net income is pre-tax income minus the following disregards if applicable: This includes the exemption of certain employment-related costs: \$90 per wage earner or self employment expenses, child care costs expenses up to \$175 per child age 2 and older and up to \$200 per child under age 2, the first \$50 of child support received, the amount of child support paid and earned income of children who are not minor parents. - 4.1.4. ~ Resources (including any standards relating to spend downs and disposition of resources): No asset limitation is applied.
-Met spend down cases are not eligible for All Kids Share or All Kids Premium Levels 1-2. - Residency (so long as residency requirement is not based on length of time in state): The child must be a resident of the State of Illinois and a U.S. citizen, qualified alien or otherwise eligible as specified in section 4.1.10 who is lawfully present in the United States.
-Qualified aliens are non-citizens who meet one of the following categories: - 1) Unmarried dependent children of a United States Veteran honorably discharged or a person on active military duty, - 2) Refugees under Section 207 of the Immigration and Nationality Act, - 3) Asylees under Section 208 of the Immigration and Nationality Act. - 4) Persons for whom deportation has been withheld under Section 243(h) of the Immigration and Nationality Act, - 5) Persons granted conditional entry under Section 203(a)(7) of the Immigration and Nationality Act as in effect prior to April
+Net income is pre-tax income minus the following disregards if applicable: This includes the exemption of certain employment-related costs: \$90 per wage carner or self employment expenses, child care expenses up to \$175 per child age 2 and older and up to \$200 per child under age 2, the first \$50 of child support received, the amount of child support paid and earned income of children who are not minor parents.
+As described in Appendix 1, pp. 1-3.